adelabriere/SLAW/README.md

+# development in continuing in the zamboni-lab GitHub here:
+#Please report your bug [there](https://github.com/zamboni-lab/SLAW)

 # SLAW

 SLAW is a scalable, containerized workflow for untargeted LC-MS processing.
 It was developed by Alexis Delabriere in the [Zamboni Lab](https://imsb.ethz.ch/research/zamboni.html) at ETH Zurich.
 An explanation of the advantages of SLAW and its motivations of development can be found in this [blog post](https://metabolomics.blog/2021/07/02/slaw/).
 In brief, the core advantages of SLAW are: